leeenaayoung/CIFAR100-Generation/README.md

 # **CIFAR100-Generation**
 ## Image Generation with CIFAR100
-We present a deep learning challenge focused on image generation using the CIFAR100 dataset.
+We present a challenge focused on image generation using the CIFAR100 dataset.
 This CIFAR100 Generation challenge targets conditional generation on superclasses (20 classes for CIFAR100), aiming to create high-fidelity images while maintaining class-specific features.

 ## Environment
 * Python 3.11.4